 File an Intent to Vacate form with Residence Life before the semester of your education abroad program.
 This ensures that you are not charged for housing while abroad but that, if desired, you have a room waiting for you upon return to campus.

 Apply for the numerous Education Abroad Scholarships available through CIE and external organizations.

 Square up with the Office of Financial Aid.
 In order to apply for education abroad financial aid, students must submit the following to the Office of Financial Aid:

 - Request for Study Abroad Financial Aid form for Summer or Semester/Year.

 - An estimated cost of the program (verified by the program provider)

 Sign up for direct deposit if you are using scholarships, grants, or loans to help pay for your education abroad program.
 (Email email@example.com or call (540) 654-2468.)

 If students participate in Virginia529 PrePAID, they are required to notify CIE if they wish to apply prePAID funds toward their study abroad expenses.

-PrePAID payments cover only the equivalent of UMW tuition; students are responsible for paying the difference between total program cost and the amount covered by prePAID, plus the mandatory study abroad fee, a $35 wiring fee, and the cost of international health insurance.
+- PrePAID payments cover only the equivalent of UMW tuition; students are responsible for paying the difference between total program cost and the amount covered by prePAID, plus the mandatory education abroad fee, a $35 wiring fee, and the cost of international health insurance.